Martha Rose Shulman

 Martha Rose Shulman is an American cookbook author, cooking teacher and food columnist for The New York Times.
-Her father was author Max Shulman.

 Biography

-Shulman has been writing healthy eating cookbooks for over 30 years since the 1970s.
+Shulman has been writing healthy food cookbooks for over 30 years since the 1970s.
 She pulls most of her recipes from Mediterranean and Mexican style dishes using lower-fat versions without losing flavor.
-Shulman tries to always use fresh, seasonal, and organic ingredients.
+Shulman encourages the use of fresh, seasonal, and organic ingredients.

+Her father was author Max Shulman.
+She married Robert Alan Israel in 2019.

 Shulman resides in Los Angeles, California.